Magneto (Marvel Comics): Powers and abilities

-Cultural impact and legacy
+Reception

 Critical reception

 David Harth of CBR.com called Magneto the "X-Men's most iconic villain", writing: "Tragedy molded Magneto into one of the most well-developed Marvel villains of all time.
 He's also one of the most popular, which is why he's reformed multiple times in the past.
 Few villains have had the same effect on the Marvel Universe as Magneto, and he's changed the way fans perceive antagonists."
 IGN asserted: "Magneto has become bigger than his peers and virtually all of his enemies.
 It's the sign of a great character when his presence dominates a story and his absence creates a vacuum that cannot be filled by any other.
 Through his legendary role in Marvel Comics over the years as well as fantastic portrayals in film and animation, it's hard to argue that there has ever been a villain more complex, nuanced, sympathetic and yet irrevocably evil."